VulcanJS/vulcan-next/docs/features.md

 ### No screenshot/videos as a default

+For some reason, Cypress:run will automatically store videos of test run.
+We disabled this behavior in the config as it may bloat CI/CD.

 ### Import from your code

 We use [Cypress Webpack Preprocessor](https://github.com/cypress-io/cypress-webpack-preprocessor), to enhance Cypress build with similar options as the actual app.